mendix/hybrid-app-template/IPHONEX.md

 \* this image is required in order for iOS utilize the other images within this scale and idiom.

-> Note: If the 3x sizes look small too you, that's because there's only one device class that currently has a 3x density: the iPhone 6+/6s+/7+.
+> Note: If the 3x sizes look small to you, that's because there's only one device class that currently has a 3x density: the iPhone 6+/6s+/7+.

 The above looks like the following snippet when present in `config.xml`: